kazuki43zoo/mybatis-spring-boot-jpetstore/README.md

 > **Note:**
 >
 > This sample application is under development.
-> If you found a issue, please report from [here](https://github.com/kazuki43zoo/mybatis-spring-boot-jpetstore/issues/new).
+> If you found an issue, please report from [here](https://github.com/kazuki43zoo/mybatis-spring-boot-jpetstore/issues/new).

 ## Stacks